 Managing Risk & Compliance in the Age of Data Democratization

-Here we describe a new approach to achieve the goal of making the data accessible within the organization while ensuring that proper governance is in place for these types of regulations.
+This eBook describes a new approach to achieve the goal of making the data accessible within the organization while ensuring that proper governance is in place.

 Two Sides of the Data Story